hashcr/ashgecko/README.md

 6- Save it
 7- Click Deploy -> New Deployment
 8- Select Library and Name it.
 Click Done.
-9- Then go to your spreadsheet
+9- Then in the editor select the function "getPrices" from the dropdown and runit for the first time, by clicking on the Play button.
+(It may prompt you for permissions, you should accept them) 10- Then go to your spreadsheet
-10- In the spreadsheet you should have a list of all the ticker symbols you care for, make sure to put them consecutively in a column or row , so that you can select them.
+11- In the spreadsheet you should have a list of all the ticker symbols you care for, make sure to put them consecutively in a column or row , so that you can select them.
 My suggestion to have something like this (adjust column letters and numbers to your own spreadsheet needs) :